 Republic of Pie looks more like a homey living room than a coffee shop, but that doesn’t mean their menu is something you could whip up in your kitchen.
-Beautiful (and indulgent) pies are made fresh daily—dare we say they are some of the best desserts in the Valley.
+Beautiful (and indulgent) pies are made fresh daily—and dare we say, they’re some of the best desserts in the Valley.
 If you’re craving something sweet, go for the chocolate banana bread pudding pie, the cookies n’ cream, or the coconut cream pie.
-Wanting something more savory?
-Their mac & cheese pot pie is crazy good, as is their ham & swiss quiche.
-As for the drinks, a long list of coffee and tea is written out on a blackboard, boasting items like the NoHo cold brew and a refreshing white tip jasmine tea.
+Wanting something savory?
+Their mac and cheese pot pie is crazy good, as is their ham and swiss quiche.
+As for the drinks, a long list of coffee and tea is written out on a blackboard, boasting items like the NoHo cold brew and a refreshing jasmine tea.

 Like so many of Echo Park’s worthiest eateries, Brite Spot has a knowing sort of charm.
-Their retro décor, complete with rosewood tufted booths and shiny display cases, matches the menu, which can best be described as classic diner with a SoCal twist.
-If you’re not here for stacks of pancakes and massive omelet plates, you’re probably here for the pie: salted honey, bourbon pecan, chocolate creme, strawberry rhubarb crisp, key lime.
+Their retro décor—complete with rosewood tufted booths and shiny display cases—matches the menu, which can best be described as classic diner with a SoCal twist.
+If you’re not here for stacks of pancakes and massive omelette plates, you’re probably here for the pie: salted honey, bourbon pecan, chocolate creme, strawberry rhubarb crisp, key lime.
 The honey whiskey pie at Brite Spot is a standout, as is the peanut butter pie.

 Queue up and settle around a U-shaped counter at this West L.A. institution, which has somehow seemed to escape time.
-Burger patties sizzle on the griddle that’s been around for decades (since 1927, to be exact) and served by friendly waiters that seem to have been around for just as long.
-Whatever you order, be sure to end your meal with one of the Apple Pan’s trademark pies—specifically, the banana cream pie, which comes stuffed with thick banana slices and plenty of whipped cream.
-Be prepared to pay with cash only and, on a sweltering day, opt for a seat by the door at this AC-less joint.
+Burger patties sizzle on the griddle that’s been around for decades (since 1927, to be exact) and served by friendly waiters who seem to have been around for just as long.
+Whatever you order, be sure to end your meal with one of the Apple Pan’s trademark pies—specifically the banana cream pie, which comes stuffed with thick banana slices and plenty of whipped cream.
+On a sweltering day, opt for a seat by the door at this AC-less joint.

 Just two and a half blocks shy of the Hollywood border, this West Hollywood restaurant/bar/café feels like the sexy younger cousin to Dan Tana’s.
-The main room is straight out of Scorsese’s Goodfellas, while the café hearkens back to a family restaurant you would find in Rome’s Campo de’ Fiori.
-For dinner, there’s pizza and pasta galore, but anyone with a sweet tooth knows to order Jones’ famed apple pie.
+The main room is straight out of Goodfellas, while the café hearkens back to a family restaurant you might find in Rome’s Campo de’ Fiori.
+For dinner, there’s pizza and pasta galore, but anyone with a sweet tooth knows to order Jones’ famed apple pie for two.
 The ooey, gooey slice spills out onto a wrought iron skillet, accompanied by a scoop of vanilla ice cream.
 It’s old school, old-fashioned and timeless.